 However, thanks to the high amount of preservatives in ketchup, it can last a long time after its best-by date.
 Unopened ketchup lasts between 6-12 months after its best-by date.
 An opened bottle of ketchup lasts 1 month in the pantry and 6-12 months in the fridge.

-Although it lasts long, make sure not to keep your bottle of ketchup for too long.
+Although it’s long-lasting, make sure not to keep your bottle of ketchup for too long.

 The Verdict On Ketchup

-Ketchup has a long shelf-life due to its ingredients.
+Ketchup has a long shelf life due to its ingredients.
 It can last 6-12 months after its best best-by date and the same amount once it has been opened.
-However, don’t let it tempt you to keep the ketchup for longer than it should be.
+However, don’t let it tempt you to keep the ketchup for longer than you should.